AriFordsham/GHCWiki/desugared-dictionaries.md

 Currently, typeclass dictionary constructors are [ prepended with "D:"](https://github.com/ghc/ghc/blob/4d5f83a8dcf1f1125863a8fb4f847d78766f1617/compiler/basicTypes/OccName.hs#L615), ensuring that no source level Haskell code can access them.

 This proposal is about allowing source level access to the dictionary constructors.
 Note that it is not about local instances: There would be no way to override the type-based dictionary usage, just like the present.

-Instead, all it would allow is something like the following:
+It would allow, for example, far greater ease of implementation of dictionary-based methods, such as is often needed in constructive category theory.

+## Implementation

 The first shot at allowing access to the constructors is to simply replace the string "D:" with "".